Robert-96/altwalker/README.md

 # altwalker-action

+> **Warning**: This action is deprecated use https://github.com/altwalker/setup-altwalker insted.

 Set up [AltWalker](https://altom.gitlab.io/altwalker/altwalker/) and the [GraphWalker](https://graphwalker.github.io/) command-line tools.

 AltWalker is an open source Model-Based Testing framework that supports running tests written in python3 and .NET/C#.
 You design your tests as a directed graph and AltWalker generates test cases from your graph (using GraphWalker) and executes them.